- Residence Hall Living

 How do I pay rent?

 Rent is due the first day of every month.
 Rental charges will be billed to the resident’s account a few days prior to the start of each month.
 Students must regularly check their Campus Connection to track charges on their University Account.
 Monthly statements will not be mailed.
-Students can make payments through Campus Connection (see below) or directly at Student Account Services.
+Students can make payments through Campus Connection (see below) or directly at Student Account Services - see How to Pay Rent.
 Non-students will receive a monthly statement outlining charges.
 Their payments must be made directly to Student Account Services, located in Twamley Hall.

 I made a payment for rent on-line.
 Why didn’t my payment take care of my rent?